Rodolfo-Cabrera/DSS-Tracker/README.md

 ## Individual Files

-Download the folder "Download" and generate a command file to open with Python.
+Download the folder "Download" and generate a command file to open with Python version 3.12.2.

 An example script on Windows would look like the following:
 ```